hetu-script/hetu-script/doc/en_US/SYNTAX.md

 ## Function

-Function is declared with 'fun', 'get', 'set', 'construct'. the function name, parameter list, return type and function body are all optional.
+Function is declared with [fun], [get], [set], [construct]. the function name, parameter list, return type and function body are all optional.
 For functions with no parameters, the empty brackets are also optional.

 ```typescript
 fun doubleIt(n: num): num {